-- I can carry on this recursive procedure until I reach 1×1 Fourier matrices. - I will have a large number of matrices piling up. - It can be proven that if we start with a matrix of size n^2 the total number of multiplications is reduced to
+- We can carry on this recursive procedure until we reach 1×1 Fourier matrices. - We will have a large number of matrices piling up. - It can be proven that if we start with a matrix of size $n \times n$ the total number of multiplications is reduced to